THE TAG BLOG

 Manufacturers add to this uncertainty by using these types of designer tags attached with pins or dainty ribbons looped around the item's label.
 Non-tamper evident tags are a dream come true for would-be return fraudsters or serial returners.
 Who would ever know if they wore the item or not, other than the perpetrator themselves... and maybe their Instagram followers?

 Even items tagged with a traditional plastic barb aren’t safe from being worn and fraudulently returned.
 Abusing the returns honesty system can be done with a 1000 barb tagging gun kit purchased on Amazon for $4.69 plus $0.99 shipping.
 This allows the dishonest buyer to easily, and repeatedly, replace tags that have been cut off for just half a penny a time.

 WHAT RETURN FRAUD STRATEGY TO EMPLOY INSTEAD

 It took us accounting for all the scenarios of returns abuse to design the 360 ID Tag.
 We wanted to create a flexible system where the return tag material can be cut to length and simply secured with a tamper-evident security seal.
 Buyers also can’t be armed with their own supply of 360 ID Tags to replace the one cut off and falsely claim it was not worn.
-The additional security feature of unique serial numbers on the seals stops this and allows you to cross check what you sent out is what you receive back.
+The additional security feature of unique serial numbers on the seals stops this return fraud practice and allows you to cross check what you sent out is what you receive back.

 Counterfeit product switches are just another aspect of fraudulent returns that are becoming easier to pull off as was highlighted in a recent Marketplace investigation due to the proliferation of fakes on Amazon, AliExpress, eBay, Walmart and Wish.
 By taking proactive steps against consumer abuse, sellers can take control of their merchandise because the only buyers backing away from secure return tags are the ones looking to commit fraud.